- Ajaz Shaikh

 Day Two: Magical Mandu

-Today will be covering the most visiting and popular location in Mandu, so it better to start the day earlier to beat the crowd.
+Today will be covering the most visited and popular location in Mandu, so it is better to start the day earlier to beat the crowd.

 Royal Enclave Group